Thomas-Rudge/chess_game/README.md

 chess.all_valid_moves
  => [[2, 2], [3, 6], [8, 1]]

-# Get a list of all squares the king can move to.
+# Get a list of all squares the king can move to (without getting into check).
 chess.all_kings_moves
  => [[4, 1], [5, 0]]